Nick-Watson/northcoders_news_ui/README.md

 The Redux reducer function was tested in order to ensure it was functioning correctly.
 This was done to ensure that any bugs that occur will be from a different source and speed up the development process.
 To view the tests please follow the instructions below.

-From the ncn directory in the command line;
+From the northcoders_news_ui directory in the command line;

 ```
 npm test